EmanuelSolver/EmanuelSolver/README.md

 - 👋 Hi, I’m @EmanuelSolver
-- 👀 I’m interested in programming especially the bit on Artificial Intelligence
+- 💯 Currently working as a freelance web developer.
+I'm using Django Framework and also I'm a SERN stack developer
 - 🌱 I’m currently learning data analysis tending towards machine learning which is a branch of artificial intelligence
-- 💞️ I’m looking to collaborate on projects involving analysis of data
+- 💞️ I’m looking to collaborate on projects involving web-development and analysis of data
 - 📫 How to reach me is via emanuelmutuiri@gmail.com

 <!---